-Much information is also available over the Internet from several sources, including Youth Specialties (publisher of Youthworker) athttp://youthspecialties.com/.
-We recommend that you explore their entire website and their links to other helpful youth ministry sites.
+Much information is available over the Internet from several sources, including youthspecialties.com.
+We recommend that you explore their website and their links to other helpful youth ministry sites.
 Another good Internet resource is Youth for Christ.
-There are several web pages for them around the world, so we recommend using Yahoo or another search tool to find the one near you.
+Youth worker training seminars are available in many areas each year.
+If you have the chance to go to one of them, make the time.

 Bring the gospel of Jesus Christ to the youth of our congregation and local communities; provide a positive, nurturing, Christian environment for teens, lead them toward accepting and knowing Jesus as their personal Lord and Savior, and equip them for ministry to others.

 This is an ever-changing ministry.
 The key to it is to ask ourselves, “How is Christ relevant to this generation?”
 The gospel always reaches people where they are at, and the message remains the same:

 God loved the world this way: He gave his only son so that everyone who believes in him would not die but will have eternal life.
 God sent his Son into the world, not to condemn the world, but to save the world.
 Those who believe in him won’t be condemned.
 But those who don’t believe are already condemned because they don’t believe in God’s only Son.
 (John 3:16-18, God’s Word translation).

 Dave Smith, 1997